insanum/votl/README.md

         : signals.
 He is affectionate, playful and attentive.
         :
         : His breeding is unknown.
-He appears to be a mix between : a german shepherd and a collie.
+He appears to be a mix between : a German Shepherd and a Collie.
 <

 When folded, body text looks something like this: